CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 {{< /tab >}}
 {{< /tabs >}}

-11. Edit the cluster configuration JSON file with the values for each attribute:
+11. Edit the cluster configuration JSON file with the values for each attribute.

 {{< tabs "Tab188 ">}}